How Can I Stop Anxiety Attacks? Understanding What Helps

 From a nutritional standpoint, follow a diet generally lower in sweets and starches, and don’t bite at the common urge to drink away your troubles with alcohol.
 Think “Mediterranean” or “Caveman” when it comes to diet.

 A potent multivitamin, B-complex and Omega-3 (“fish oil” or EPA/DHA) supplement all have specific actions that help support mental health and fight negative stress reactions.
 Ask your doctor if she would object.
-Valerian root is another tried and true anti-anxiety agent, and doesn’t appear to be addictive.
+Valerian root is another commonly used supplement for sleep and anxiety, but safety and interactions matter, especially if you take sedatives or other medications.
+NCCIH: Valerian (usefulness and safety)

 Be cautious with this or any other herb if you take prescription psychoactive medications, however.
 There are good databases around and be mindful of drug interactions.